nerc-project/nerc-docs/docs/openstack/backup/backup-with-snapshots.md

 ### How to restore from Volume snapshot

-Once a snapshot is created, you can manage them under the Volumes menu in the Horizon dashboard under Volume Snapshots.
+Once a snapshot is created and is in "Available" status, you can view and manage it under the Volumes menu in the Horizon dashboard under Volume Snapshots.

 Navigate to Project -> Volumes -> Snapshots.